web-platform-tests/rfcs/rfcs/reftest-precondition.md

 }
 ```

-This would be picked up by the test runner, which would then report a skipped test, rather than a failed or passed one.
+This would be picked up by the test runner, which would then report the `PRECONDITION_FAILED` statust, rather than a failed or passed one.

 ### Risks

-None identified.
+Tests that return `PRECONDITION_FAILED` cannot be included in interop stats because it's not clear how they should be counted.